White House says admiral ordered follow-on strike on alleged drug boat, insists attack was lawful | Law-Order

 ''Pete said he did not order the death of those two men,'' Trump said.
 He added, ''And I believe him.''
 Leavitt said Hegseth has spoken with members of Congress who may have expressed some concerns about the reports over the weekend.

+Senate Democratic Leader Chuck Schumer called Hegseth a ''national embarrassment'' over his response to critics.
+Schumer added that the armed services committees should demand that Hegseth release the video of the strike and testify under oath about what happened.

-Leavitt also confirmed that Trump later on Monday would be holding a meeting with his national security team to discuss the ongoing operations in the Caribbean Sea and potential next steps against Venezuela.
+Trump later on Monday met with his national security team to discuss the ongoing operations and potential next steps against Venezuela.

-The US administration says the strikes in the Caribbean are aimed at drug cartels, some of which it claims are controlled by Venezuelan President Nicolás Maduro.
+The US administration says the strikes are aimed at drug cartels, some of which it claims are controlled by Venezuelan President Nicolás Maduro.
 Trump also is weighing whether to carry out strikes on the Venezuelan mainland.

 Trump on Sunday confirmed that he had recently spoken by phone with Maduro but declined to detail the conversation.